droderuan/GoBarber/README.md

 - [Insomnia](https://insomnia.rest/download/) used for consume the routes of backend

 ### Installing
-Open the backend folder and use ```yarn add``` for download all packages.
+Open the backend folder and use ```yarn add``` to download all packages.
 After that, setup the .env file using the .env.example file.

 ![giphy](https://user-images.githubusercontent.com/43659888/72206994-f932e600-3472-11ea-8c2b-7b4c24e9b47c.gif)